 According to Medical News Today, there’s evidence that consistent consumption of chamomile can help treat many ailments, including menstrual pain, inflammation, osteoporosis, sleep problems, skin conditions, and even cancer.

 Chamomile is perhaps best known for its calming qualities that soothe the nervous system and aid digestion.

 Pretty amazing for a cool little flower that’s easy to grow.

 See for yourself how it improves your health and eases stress.
 (Please note, some people with ragweed allergies can have reactions to large amounts of chamomile.
-I’m mildly allergic to ragweed and have never had a reaction, for what it’s worth.)
+I’m mildly allergic to ragweed and have never gotten a sniffle from it, for what it’s worth.)

 If you aren’t sold yet on the benefits of your own personal supply, read on … you’ll see growing chamomile in your container garden is easy and worth a try!

 I’ll just be over here with a steaming mug of tea and a swirl of local honey ….